 Academy Award Winning actress Tilda Swinton is a member of one of Scotland's oldest families; the ancient Anglo-Scots Swintons trace their roots all the way back to the Norman Conquest.
 Known for her ground-breaking roles in both arthouse and mainstream films, she has starred in The Beach with Leonardo DiCaprio, The Chronicles of Narnia, Michael Clayton and We Need to Talk About Kevin.
 More recently she has appeared within the Marvel Cinematic Universe as The Ancient One.

 Ncuti Gatwa was born in Nyarugenge, Rwanda and was raised in Scotland, primarily in Edinburgh and Dunfermline.
 In 2013 he graduated from the Royal Conservatoire of Scotland, in Glasgow, with a BA in Acting.
 He is best known for his role as Eric Effiong in the Netflix comed-drama Sex Education.
 He has earned numerous accolades for the role, which including two BAFTA Television Award nominations for Best Male Comedy Performance, one each in 2020 and 2021.
+It was announced in May 2022 that Nctui would be taking over the role of The Doctor in hit British TV show 'Doctor Who'.

 Image credited to суспільне надбання via Wikimedia Commons